17 Types of Pet Turtles: Best Turtles to Have as Pets

 Ideal Habitat

-Spotted turtles are aquatic turtles, but they are not strong swimmers.
-Therefore, the water should not be too deep.
-The turtles will need some support to reach the land area from the water area.
-Young spotted turtles prefer spending most of their time in the water.
+Spotted turtles are aquatic but not strong swimmers.
+The water should not be too deep.
+They need support to reach the land area.
+Young turtles spend most of their time in the water.

 Feeding